Understanding the impact of the U.S. tariffs on New Brunswick

 Enjoy all New Brunswick has to offer with quality products made for you.

-These actions come in addition to measures that were previously announced, which included removing U.S. alcohol from the shelves at NB Liquor, signing no new contracts with American companies, reviewing internal trade barriers and working with the other Atlantic provinces to find new markets for items traditionally exported to the United States, such as seafood and lumber.
+These actions come in addition to measures, including removing U.S. alcohol from the shelves at NB Liquor, signing no new contracts with American companies, reviewing internal trade barriers and working with the other Atlantic provinces to find new markets for items traditionally exported to the United States, such as seafood and lumber.

 What is a tariff